 One of the main reasons foreigners move to Italy is to obtain citizenship.
-Italy is one of the most appealing European countries to move to thanks to good employment possibilities coming to Europe for this purpose, but also because of the numerous investment opportunities this country offers.
+Italy is one of the most appealing European countries to move to thanks to good employment possibilities.
+Therefore, many come to Italy for this purpose, but also because of the numerous investment opportunities this country offers.

 |Ways to acquire citizenship in Italy||